HPC-certification-forum/www/data/governance.md

 Voting is done publicly on a Slack channel "election" in the HPC Certification forum.
 Everyone can nominate someone at the channel or self-nominate themself by posting a message with the name of the nominee, the position, and a brief description.
-The brief description should state why the nominee is qualified/seeks to become chair member for the given position.
+The brief description should state why the nominee is qualified/seeks to become responsible for the given position.

-At the end of the nomination phase, the program chair will compose a list of candidates for each position.
+At the end of the nomination phase, the general chair will compose a list of candidates for each position.
 HPCCF members can then vote using thumbs up on the candidate(s) they like.
-The members are encouraged to vote based on past contributions made by a nominee and the potential they see by appointing the chair in the initiative.
+The members are encouraged to vote based on past contributions made by a nominee and the potential they see by appointing the member to chair the respective activity in the initiative.

 Members can send any concern regarding a nominee privately to the board (either by Slack or by Email).
 By providing good reasons that a candidate is not suitable, the steering board can exclude a candidate from the nominee list.